-Our tour guides were decked out in the traditional headwear and clothing, such as the Bollenhut, the hat with the bright red pompoms.
-Women in Gutach, Horberg-Reichenbach and Wolfach-Kirnbach west this traditional hat at special occasions.
-Once a lady is married, the pompoms worn are black in color rather than red.
+Our tour guides were decked out in Bollenhut, the hat with bright red pompoms which is the the traditional headwear in the Black Forest.
+Women in Gutach, Horberg-Reichenbach, and Wolfach-Kirnbach wear this traditional hat at special occasions.
+Once she is married, the pompoms worn are black in color rather than red.

 Tip: A Black Forest cuckoo clock is the perfect gift to take home from this region.

 My Black Forest Photo Gallery: